vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/verify.md

 7. Click the number of findings for the newest run (after the patches were installed).
 You will then see all of the findings that were not patched during the Remediate Phase.

-8. Take a look at the entries that were not patchesd.
+8. Take a look at the entries that were not patched.
 A common example of a finding is an instance is configured to allow users to log in with root credentials over SSH, without having to use a command authenticated by a public key.
 Why would Patch Manager not patch this or the other findings?

 9. You have now completed this round.
 Click [here](./cleanup.md) to proceed to the Cleanup Phase.